-- Grief/loss counseling, a process which guides patients through each stage of the grieving process: denial, anger, bargaining, depression and acceptance
+- Grief/loss counseling, a process which guides patients through each stage of the grieving process: denial, anger, bargaining, depression, and acceptance

 - Anger management

-We also provide regular contact with referral sources including EAP and provide completion of all necessary documentation and paperwork as required by the patients’ employers and the FAA.
+We also provide regular contact with referral sources including the EAP and provide completion of all necessary documentation and paperwork as required by the patients’ employers and the FAA.
 The program includes a weekly support group which is led by a professional with over 15 years of experience in the aviation industry and is centered on issues specific to aviation professionals.